industrial-edge/Shopfloor-to-Cloud-Connectivity/docs/install_Device_Northbound.md

 - Deploy the configuration

 ###  Energy Manager

 Energy Manager displays the total energy consumption, the energy consumption per bottle and the associated costs for each line.
-The total energy consumption, the energy consumption per bottle and the associated costs for each line are displayed.

   ![EnergyManageroverview1](graphics/EnergyManager_overview1.png)